Moving home and your benefits

 • There's a limit on how much Housing Benefit you can get, called the Local Housing Allowance, set by your local authority.

-Local housing allowance can mean that your housing benefit is less than your rent.
+Local Housing Allowance can mean that any benefit you get for housing is less than your rent.

 Search for Local Housing Allowance rates by postcode or local authority (GOV.UK)